 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MU Building will have no impact on the experience of stakeholders.
+It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
 This is regardless of racial group.

 Age

 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MU Building will have no impact on the experience of stakeholders.
+It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
 This is regardless of age.

 Marital Status

 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MU Building will have no impact on the experience of stakeholders.
+It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
 This is regardless of marital status.

 Sexual Orientation

 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MU Building will have no impact on the experience of stakeholders.
+It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
 This is regardless of sexual orientation.

 Men and Women generally

 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MU Building will have no impact on the experience of stakeholders.
+It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
 This is regardless of sex.

 Disability

 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MU Building will have no impact on the experience of stakeholders.
+It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
 This is regardless of disability.

 Dependants

-EQUALITY SCREENING PRO - FORMA

 No. This proposal is unlikely to impact on equality of opportunity for this category.
-It is envisaged that the new name of the MU Building will have no impact on the experience of stakeholders.
+It is envisaged that the new name of the MK Building will have no impact on the experience of stakeholders.
 This is regardless of dependants.

 3. To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group?

-Religious Belief

-Details of the likely policy impacts on Religious Belief

-This proposal is unlikely to impact on good relations between people of different religious belief.

-Level of impact
+Religious Belief Details of the likely policy impacts on Religious Belief This proposal is unlikely to impact on good relations between people of different religious belief.
+Level of impact None

-None

-Political Opinion

 Details of the likely policy impacts on Political Opinion

-This proposal is unlikely to have an adverse impact on good relations between people of different political opinion.
+This proposal is unlikely to impact on good relations between people of different political opinion.

-The proposed name is not considered to unlawfully discriminate or be party-political in intention or use.
-While John and Pat Hume were linked with one political party the building will continue to provide access for all stakeholders regardless of political opinion.

 Level of impact

 None

-Racial Group

 Details of the likely policy impacts on Racial Group

-This proposal is unlikely to have an adverse impact on good relations between people of different racial group.
+This proposal is unlikely to impact on good relations between people of different racial group.

-EQUALITY SCREENING PRO - FORMA

 Level of impact

 None

 4. Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?

-Religious Belief

-No. This proposal is unlikely to have an adverse impact on good relations between people of different religious belief.
+No. This proposal is unlikely to impact on good relations between people of different religious belief.

-Political Opinion

-No. The proposed name is not considered to unlawfully discriminate or be party-political in intention or use.
-While John and Pat Hume were linked with one political party the building will continue to provide access for all.
-It is unlikely to have an adverse impact on good relations between people of different political opinion.
+No. The proposal is unlikely to impact on good relations between people of different political opinion.

-Racial Group

-No. This proposal is unlikely to have an adverse impact on good relations between people of different racial group.
+No. This proposal is unlikely to impact on good relations between people of different racial group.

 Additional considerations

 Multiple identity

 5. Generally speaking, people can fall into more than one Section 75 category.
-Taking this into consideration, are there any potential impacts of the policy or decision on people with multiple identities?
+Taking this into consideration, are there any potential impacts of the policy or decision on people with Multiple identities?
 (For example, disabled minority ethnic people; disabled women; young Protestant men, and young lesbians, gay and bisexual people).

+Please specify the relevant Section 75 categories concerned below.
+Provide details of the policy impact and data which describes the policy impact.

+None

+Disability Duties